 Look around.
 You can see differences in the rate of aging everywhere.
 Some 50-year-old people look 80 and some 80-year-old people look 50.
 It’s just the way they look.
-The 80-year-old people who look 50 are more active, have fewer chronic diseases, and their biological age in terms of cellular function is younger than their actual age in years.
+The 80-year-old people who look 50 are more active, have fewer chronic diseases.
+Their biological age in terms of cellular function is younger than their actual age in years.
 A compelling body of emerging scientific evidence can finally help us understand how this works.
+It can also help us develop a unifying hypothesis of chronic disease and aging.

 Let’s get started by talking about something that you can see for yourself: your skin.
 Your skin is an organ where you can readily see the effects of aging.
-Unlike the skin of children that is smooth and tumor-free, older skin is wrinkled and is likely to be diseased with malignant and benign growths.
+Unlike the skin of children that is smooth and tumor-free, older skin is wrinkled and is likely to be diseased with benign and malignant growths.

-Sunbathing without skin protection and cigarette smoking combine to accelerate skin aging so that a 50-year-old person may have skin like an 80-year-old.
-More importantly, skin age and overall health age are equally out of sync.
+Sunbathing without skin protection and cigarette smoking combine to accelerate skin aging.
+Exposure to them can cause a 50-year-old person to have skin like an 80-year-old.
 Other environmental factors like poor diet and pollution may also come into play.
+It is important to note that in some people, skin age and overall health age may be out of sync.

 Reactive oxygen species